randomcard/trinity/README.md

 ## Other Notes

+Most character elements that can't be dropped as an item on the character (such as facets or inspiration) can be edited in the "Configure" section on the character sheet.

 The Actors directory has a "Party Overview" button that launches a window to keep track of party Momentum, and the party's aspirations.